dropdog/docs/docs/learn.md

 [Docker](https://www.docker.com/) allows you to package an application with all of its dependencies into a standardized unit for software development.

+Docker resources can be found at [Awesome-docker, A curated list of Docker resources and projects](https://veggiemonk.github.io/awesome-docker/).

 You can use Docker with many ways while developing.
 Some common scenario usages are:

  - Test git branches and/or functionality (using the UI or the Drupal testing system)